 - Use good-quality canned tuna in olive oil for the best flavor and texture.

-- Reserve pasta water to adjust sauce consistency without watering down flavor.
+- Reserve pasta water to adjust sauce consistency.

-- Don’t overcook the pasta.
-Aim for al dente to keep the texture balanced.
+- Don't overcook the pasta.
+Aim for al dente.

 - Storage: Keep leftover pasta refrigerated in a sealed container for up to 2 days.

-- Reheat gently: Warm leftovers in a skillet over medium-low heat, adding a splash of water or olive oil to loosen the sauce and give it a refresh.
+- Reheat: Warm leftovers in a skillet over medium-low heat, adding a splash of water or olive oil to loosen the sauce and give it a refresh.

 - Freezing not recommended.